jpedr0c/jpedr0c/README.md

 Front-End Developer and student at [42|Rio](https://42.rio)
 ------------------------------------------------

 <p>I'm 21 years old and passionate about technology, innovation, creativity and programming.
-I have had this passion since I was little, but it was when I entered high school that it came to light, because I became a Mechatronics technician, since then I only fall in love more.
-I have a certain ease in learning new things, I love sharing/teaching/explaining subjects that I know to people, being more rewarding when they learn because of my explanation.
+I have had this passion since I was little, but it was when I entered high school that it came to light, because I became a Mechatronics technician, since then I only fell in love even more.
+I learn new things with a certain ease, I love sharing/teaching/explaining subjects that I know to people, it's rewarding when they learn from my explanation.
 Another characteristic of mine is that I'm always learning something, I always like to feel that I'm evolving.</p>

 * 🌍  I'm based in Brazil - Rio de Janeiro
 * ✉️  You can contact me at [jpccarvalho2210@gmail.com](mailto:jpccarvalho2210@gmail.com)